 (Please read our conditions of entry and risk Assessment before entering.)

-All award winners will receive prize cards and rosettes There will also be an award for “Guns Choice” Spectators by arrangement only with the Field Trial Secretary before the date of the trial.
+All award winners will receive prize cards.
+Spectators by arrangement only with the Field Trial Secretary before the date of the trial.

-- Priority in the draw will be given members who have paid their subscriptions and joined the society before 1st March 2018.
+- Priority in the draw will be given to members of WWGS

 - If more than one entry is applied for the second will not be drawn until all those seeking one entry have been drawn.